There’s an estimated 2.8 million pension pots worth £26.6 billion - the equivalent of nearly £9,500 each - which have been lost or forgotten.

 Bring your lost pensions together under one roof

 If you’re less than satisfied, it could make sense to consolidate your pensions and transfer them to one easy-to-manage account, like the HL Self-Invested Personal Pension.
-Just check the fees first and that that you won't lose valuable guarantees or benefits.
+Before consolidating, it’s important to compare the service and charges of your current and future provider.
+Be sure to check for any high exit fees first and that you won't lose valuable guarantees or benefits.
 If you decide to go ahead, remember pensions are usually transferred as cash so you will be out of the market for a period.

 - More control - Manage your pension online, by phone, post, or through the HL app.
 See exactly what your pension is worth, and where it’s invested, 24/7.